dtimm/go-tcp-proxy/README.md

 # tcp-proxy

-A small TCP proxy written in Go
+A small TCP proxy written in Go, forked from https://github.com/jpillora/go-tcp-proxy

 This project was intended for debugging text-based protocols.
 The next version will address binary protocols.